How disputes work

 During the dispute

-Whether it’s because of an inquiry that escalated, or for some other reason, when an account owner files a formal dispute against a payment, the action initiates a chargeback where the card network pulls the funds for the dispute from your account balance and holds it for the entire duration of the dispute.
+Whether it's because of an enquiry that escalated or for some other reason, when an account owner files a formal dispute against a payment, the action initiates a chargeback where the card network pulls the funds for the dispute from your account balance and holds it for the entire duration of the dispute.
 This might be for the full amount of the charge or a different amount.

 Receiving a dispute